-The German G20 Presidency attaches great importance to dialogue with different civil society groups.
-For the first time, the science and research community is included into the G20 process as “Science20”.
-Under the leadership of the German National Academy of Sciences Leopoldina, the science academies of the G20 countries are developing scientific recommendations on improving global health.
-At the Science20 Dialogue Forum on 22 March 2017 in Halle (Salle), the results will be presented by national and international experts and the recommendations will be officially handed over to Chancellor Dr. Angela Merkel by the presidents of the science academies of the G20 countries.
+The German G20 Presidency attached great importance to dialogue with different civil society groups.
+For the first time, the science and research community were included into the G20 process as “Science20”.
+Under the leadership of the German National Academy of Sciences Leopoldina, the science academies of the G20 countries developed scientific recommendations on improving global health.
+At the Science20 Dialogue Forum on 22 March 2017 in Halle (Salle), the results were presented by national and international experts and the recommendations were officially handed over to Chancellor Dr. Angela Merkel by the presidents of the science academies of the G20 countries.

 The Leopoldina had already led the scientific advisory process in 2007 and 2015, in the run-up to the G8 summit in Heiligendamm and the G7 summit in Schloss Elmau.
 Back then, the science academies presented statements on the topics of sustainability, energy efficiency, climate protection, and the protection of intellectual property as well as on resistance to antibiotics, tropical diseases, and the future of the world’s oceans, respectively.